DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 This is broken down into three sections:
 1. How to [download](#how-to-download-an-audio-file) and [open](#how-to-open-an-audio-file) an audio file
 1. Transcribing [without](#transcribing-without-access-to-transcription-software) access to transcription software
-1. Transcribing with(#transcribing-with-access-to-transcription-software) access to transcription software (Otter.ai, Microsoft Word, notta.ai, etc.)
+1. Transcribing [with](#transcribing-with-access-to-transcription-software) access to transcription software (Otter.ai, Microsoft Word, notta.ai, etc.)
 1. [What to include in the transcription](#what-to-include-in-a-transcription)

 ## How to Download and Open an Audio File